 - When the internal temperature of the cake reaches 210 degrees Fahrenheit.
 When in doubt, you can always use an instant-read thermometer.
 The cake is done baking when the temperature in the middles reaches 210 degrees.

-How to make the best chocolate coffee cake from scratch?
+How to make the best chocolate coffee cake recipe

-This chocolate snack cake is delicious, easy to make and always a crowd-pleaser!
+This chocolate snack cake is rich with chocolate flavor, easy to make and always a crowd-pleaser!

-- Preheat oven to 350 degrees F. Grease a 9-inch tube pan with a removable bottom, Bundt pan or 8×8-inch baking dish with non-stick cooking spray or pan release.
-Dust the inside of the pan with cocoa powder and gently tap out the excess.
+- Preheat oven to 350 degrees F. Grease a 9-inch tube pan with a removable bottom, Bundt pan or 8×8-inch baking dish with non-stick cooking spray.
+Then, dust the inside of the pan with cocoa powder and gently tap out the excess.

-- Prepare the streusel topping: In a medium mixing bowl, make the streusel by combining all of the streusel ingredients together.
-Mix until well incorporated.
-Set aside.
+- Prepare the streusel topping: In a medium bowl, combine all of the streusel ingredients and mix.
+Then, set the bowl aside.

-- Prepare the cake – dry ingredients: In a medium bowl, combine the flour, cocoa, baking powder, baking soda and salt.
-Stir to combine.
-Set aside
+- Mix dry ingredients: In a medium bowl, combine the flour, cocoa, baking powder, baking soda and salt.
+Stir to combine before setting aside.

-- To serve: While the cake is still slightly warm, drizzle the coffee cake with half of the glaze.
+- Serve: While the coffee chocolate cake is still slightly warm, frost it with half of the glaze.
 For best results, let the cake cool completely (30+ minutes) before drizzling with remaining glaze.
-Slice, serve and enjoy!
+Slice the cocoa coffee cake using a serrated knife, serve and enjoy!

-Step-by-step photos: making best chocolate coffee cake recipe
+Step-by-step photos: making the recipe for chocolate coffee cake

 How to store chocolate and coffee cake?